 Explosives and acid weapons greatly help to remove armor, and AP rounds make its armor mostly irrelevant.
 Shredder and Rupture are very useful abilities, with a Rupture shot both shredding armor and increasing all damage done.

 A Psi Operative can use Stasis to freeze it for a turn, but will also stop it from taking any damage.
-The Specialist's Haywire Protocol can disable or even control it for a few turns (both are Achievements).
+The Specialist's Haywire Protocol can disable or even control it for a few turns (both are Achievements), and Combat Protocol can bypass its armor for guaranteed damage.
 Grenadiers with Frost Bombs can also disable it, but for one turn only.

 Being a robotic unit, Bluescreen Rounds and EMP Bombs are also very useful weapons against Sectopods.
 Both of these weapons will not only damage a Sectopod, but will reduce its hack resistance, making a subsequent Haywire easier.
 Gunslingers should abuse both Bluescreen Rounds and Rupture for massive damage output - a single Fan Fire with Bluescreen Rounds and a prior Rupture shot will mean certain destruction for the Sectopod, even on Legend.
 That's not even involving the other Gunslinger abilities.

 In addition, an EMP Bomb will disorient the Sectopod, reducing its aim and preventing it from using special abilities (though relying only on this effect is very risky; a disoriented Sectopod is still a very capable enemy).

 Lastly, like their Enemy Within incarnation, they also explode with significant force when they are destroyed, damaging nearby units and the environment.
 Having a Sectopod standing next to an objective is a very dangerous situation.
 Moving backwards may prompt the Sectopod to move forward and be Fan Fired into the ground.